This page provides information on the V-Ray Occlusion or Dirt Map.

 Example: Consider Same Object Only

-When this parameter is enabled, the dirt affects only the objects themselves, without including contact surfaces and edges.
+When this parameter is enabled, the dirt will affect only the objects themselves, without including contact surfaces and edges.

 Consider Same Object Only: enabled